pantheon-systems/documentation/source/content/guides/new-relic/03-monitor-new-relic.md

 anchorid: monitor-new-relic
 ---

-This section provides information on how to monitor and improve site performance with New Relic.
+This section provides information on how to monitor and improve site performance with New Relic&reg;.

 ## Monitor and Improve Performance

-New Relic's Dashboard opens with a high-level breakdown of application performance by dividing response time into three segments in its main graph:
+New Relic&reg;'s Dashboard opens with a high-level breakdown of application performance by dividing response time into three segments in its main graph:

 1. PHP Execution